MVNU Instrumental Ensembles to Perform Free Concert

-MOUNT VERNON, Ohio --Several MVNU instrumental ensembles will join in concert at Mount Vernon Nazarene University on Tuesday, Mar.
-13, at 7:30 p.m. in the R.R.
-Hodges Chapel Auditorium.
+MOUNT VERNON, Ohio - The MVNU Jazz Band, Flute Choir, and Symphonic Wind Ensemble will perform a concert at Mount Vernon Nazarene University on Tuesday, April 1, at 7:30 p.m. in the R.R.
+Hodges Chapel/Auditorium.
 This event is free and open to the public.

-These MVNU instrumental ensembles, as well as the Chamber Winds and Pep Band, perform in various concerts and venues throughout the school year.
-Students representing several states, a variety of academic majors and a number of different denominational backgrounds are involved.
+These MVNU instrumental ensembles perform in various concerts and venues throughout the school year.
+Students representing several states, a variety of academic majors, and a number of different denominational backgrounds are involved.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students and working adults.
-U.S. News & World Report ranks MVNU in the top 50 Regional Colleges (Midwest) for the eighth year in a row.
-With a 400-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies sites throughout the state, MVNU emphasizes academic excellence, spiritual growth and service to community and church.
-MVNU offers an affordable education to more than 2,600 students from 26 states and seven countries/U.S. territories.
+With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth and service to community and church.
+MVNU offers an affordable education to more than 2,200 students from 29 states and 12 countries/U.S. territories.